-AS12AccountingforGovernmentGrantsAS13 AccountingforInvestments(amended) AS 14 Accounting for Amalgamations (amended)AS15EmployeeBenefits(revised 2005) AS 16 Borrowing CostsAS17SegmentReport ing AS18RelatedPartyDisclosuresAS 19Leases AS20EarningsPerShare AS 21 Consolidated Financial Statements (amended)AS22 AccountingforTaxes onIncome AS23AccountingforInvestmentsinAssociatesinConsolidatedFinancial StatementsAS24 DiscontinuingOperations AS 25 Interim Financial ReportingAS26IntangibleAssets AS 27 Financial Reporting of Interests in Joint VenturesAS28Impairment ofAssets AS 29 Provisions, Contingent Liabilities and Contingent Assets (amended)AS30 Financialinstrument-recognition and measurement AS 31 Financial instrument - presentationAS 32 Financial instrumentdisclosures Internationalaccountingst andards theworldhavedevelopedcertainrules, procedures and conventions.
-These accounting procedures and conventions are accounting procedures and conventions. esandpracticesareknownasGenerallyAccepted Accounting principles.
+AS 29 Provisions, Contingent Liabilities and Contingent Assets presentationAS 32 Financial instrumentdisclosures International accountingst andards

+(amended) AS 30 Financial instrument - recognition and measurement theworldhavedevelopedcertainrules, procedures and conventions.
+These accounting procedures esandpracticesareknownasGenerallyAccepted Accounting principles.
 But the generally accepted accounting principles permita number of alternative treatments for the same item.
 Therefore, there was a need toharmonize and standardize the diverse accounting policies and practices.
 However, therewas hesitation in doing so and making it mandatory.
-The great depression of 1929 forced the accounting professionals to rethink accounting rules.
-USA took the lead about in thisdirectionfollowedbyUK,Australia,Canada,andotherdevelopedcountries.InUSA,the American Institute of Certified public accountants was given the responsibilities tocodify accounting standards.Later onInternational Accounting Standards CommitteewasalsoestablishedforformulatingInternationalAccountingStandards.Thesearef ormulated ot convey the accounting language to all people in the world.
-In fact, the concept of development and establishment of International Accounting Standard semerged initially in the first International Congress Account antheld at St. Louis in 1904.
+The great depression of 1929 forcedthe accounting professionals to rethink accounting rules.
+USA took the lead about this direction followed by UK, Australia, Canada, and other developed countries.
+In USA, the American Institute of Certified public accountants was given the responsibilities tocodify accounting standards.Later onInternational Accounting Standards Committee was also established for formulating International Accounting Standards.
+These are fully a committee was also established for formulating International Accounting Standards.
+These are fully a committee was also established for formulating International Accounting Standards.
+These are fully a committee was also established for formulating International Accounting Standards.
+These are fully a committee was also established for formulating International Accounting Standards.
+These are fully a committee was also established for formulating International Accounting Standards.
+The search of the committee was also established for formulating International Accounting Standards.
+The search of the committee was also established for formulating International Accounting Standards.
+The search of the committee was also established for formulating International Accounting Standards.
+The search of the committee was also established for formulating International Accounting Standards.
+The search of the committee was also established for the committee was also established for formulating International Accounting Standards.
+The committee was also established for the committee wormulated ot convey the accounting language to all people in the world.
+In fact, the concept of development and establishment of International Accounting Standard semerged in the concept of the concept ofnitially in the first International Congress Account ant held at St. Louisin 1904.